-Alameda is served by three ferry terminals, offering picturesque travel to San Francisco and Oakland, as well as one Park & Ride lot serving multiple AC Transit bus lines.
+Alameda is served by three SF Bay Ferry terminals, offering picturesque travel to San Francisco and Oakland, as well as one Park & Ride lot serving multiple AC Transit bus lines.

-Direct weekday commute service between Alameda and downtown San Francisco (see the schedule).
-Find bus and bicycle route information on the Get Around Alameda page.
+Direct weekday commute service between Alameda and downtown San Francisco.
+Information about how to bike, walk, or take the bus (0.4 miles away) to the terminal is on the Get Around Alameda page.

-Restrooms: There are no public restrooms available at the ferry terminal, but the waterfront park has public restrooms less than 800 feet north via the pedestrian path.
+Restrooms: There are no public restrooms available at the ferry terminal, but the Seaplane Lagoon Promenade has public restrooms less than 800 feet north via the pedestrian path.
 The ferries also have restrooms.

 Location: 1701 Ferry Point Road, Alameda

-The Main Street Ferry Terminal serves the Oakland & Alameda route with service to Oakland’s Jack London Square and San Francisco.
-Find bicycle route information on the Get Around Alameda page.
+The Main Street Ferry Terminal serves the Oakland & Alameda route with service to Oakland’s Jack London Square, San Francisco, and South San Francisco.
+Find bus and bicycle route information on the Get Around Alameda page.

-Auto parking: Parking for 324 cars is available in the ferry terminal parking lot at 2990 Main Street.
-Parking is free and paid parking is not planned for this ferry terminal.
+Parking lot: Parking for 324 cars is available in the ferry terminal parking lot at 2990 Main Street.
+Parking is free and paid parking is not planned for this ferry terminal due to low parking occupancy.

 Restrooms: Restrooms are available at the terminal (with limited hours) and on ferries.